urbanvas/observational-rails/README.md

 # Welcome to AstroRails
-## A site to log your discoveries across the cosmos.
+## A RESTful app to log your discoveries across the cosmos.

 ![Homepage](lib/assets/index.png)